liyanahazizun/VM-basics/README.md

 If the goal is to set up a home lab for learning and testing, a Type 2 hypervisor is often more user-friendly and practical for beginners (like me).
 It allows users to experiment with virtual machines without needing a dedicated server or complex infrastructure.

-Being unemployed and also a recent graduate, naturally, I tend to look for free alternatives to everything (To my fellow unemployed fresh grads, I gotcha 😉).
+Being unemployed and also a recent graduate, naturally, I tend to look for free alternatives to everything 😉.
 There are a lot of free and open-source hypervisors available.
 Some of the commonly used ones that I found are **[VirtualBox](https://virtualbox.org/)**, **[Proxmox VE](https://www.proxmox.com/en/downloads)** and **[Windows' Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)**.

 If you are running on Windows 10/11 Pro, chances are you already have Hyper-V installed on your computer.
 ### To Check: